Word@Work, Let God's Word energise your working day!

 Matthew 20:13-16

 When other people get more than you get, and they have done less to deserve it, how do you feel?
-Jesus' parable about the vineyard labourers, who were all paid the same amount even though some had hardly done any work, ended with the hard workers complaining that it was not fair.
+Jesus' parable about the vineyard labourers (Matthew 20:1-12), who were all paid the same amount even though some had hardly done any work, concluded with those who had worked all day complaining.
+They had done more work than the late-comers, and yet everybody received the same wages.
+Surely that was unjust.

 Intentional Path To Suffering